JKHYuen/BloomAttenuationBuild/README.md

 ## To Start Tech Demo
 ***Windows 64-bit required**
-1. Clone or download zip with green "Code" button at the top left
+1. Clone or download zip with green "Code" button at the top right
 2. Run "BloomAttenutation.exe" (must be unzipped)

 ## Controls